 Which Countries Have Reciprocal Agreement?

-If you have a driver’s licence from one of these jurisdictions with Licence Exchange Agreement, you can benefit from this privilege.
+If you have a driver’s licence from one of these, you can benefit from this privilege.
 Some countries, like the United States, Australia, France and Korea, have an agreement with Ontario which allows licensed drivers to obtain an Ontario licence without having to go through the regular process for obtaining a licence in this province.

 The type of licence you can get depends on how much driving experience you have.
-You follow the same process as drivers with a licence from another Canadian province and from Canadian Forces – Europe.
-You can read about the Licence Exchange program on the DriveTest website to learn more about the process and the documents required.
+You follow the same process as drivers with aand from Canadian Forces – Europe.
+You can read about the program on the DriveTest website to learn more about the process and the documents required.

 Countries With No Agreement